Nature and Scope

 - Background to the Walloon Round Robin; the oldest document in Migration to New Worlds.

 - Migrant Stories surrounding the experiences of immigrants in Canada and Tasmania, and from passengers who travelled on Red Star Line steamers.

 - Biographies of New Zealand Company personnel, British immigration officials and key figures from the collection during the nineteenth and twentieth centuries.

 - Carefully selected external links to aid research.

-- Popular searches providing key people, ports, ships and keywords found within Migration to New Worlds: The Century of Immigration.
+- Search directories providing key people, ports, ships and keywords found within Migration to New Worlds.